django-cms/django-cms/docs/reference/cli.rst

 The ``copy-site`` subcommand can be used to copy content (pages and plugins) from one site to another.
-The subcommand copy content from the ``from_site`` to ``to_site``; please note that static placehoders are copied as they are shared across sites.
+The subcommand copy content from the ``from_site`` to ``to_site``; please note that static placeholders are copied as they are shared across sites.
 The whole source tree is copied, in the root of the target website.
 Existing pages on the target website are not modified.